 In view of all this, it might be better for America to choose a somewhat different system for the purpose of assuring other nations that no bombs or rockets were illegally hidden.
-Such a system may be represented by a "game" of the following kind: America would hide, during the First Period, a certain number of bombs and rockets.
+Such a system may be represented by a 'game" of the following kind: America would hide, during the First Period, a certain number of bombs and rockets.
 For this purpose, the Government could appoint small committees composed of three to seven men and each such committee could be assigned the task of hiding a bomb or rocket.
 These committees would be permitted to lie, to cheat and to threaten, and to do whatever is within their power to keep the location of the hidden bombs or rockets secret.
-They would be free to tell gullible citizens that it was recessary to keep such rockets or bombs hidden because the Government had received secret information that bombs and rockets are being illegally hidden in substantial numbers by other governments.
+They would be free to tell gullible citizens that it was necessary to keep such rockets or bombs hidden because the Government had received secret information that bombs and rockets are being illegally hidden in substantial numbers by other governments.
+As an incentive for doing a good job the members of these committees would receive, each year, a bonus equal to their regular salaries, and they would continue to receive these bonuses as long as the bomb or rocket which they had hidden, remains hidden.

-As an incentive for doing a good job the members of these committees would receive, each year, a bonus equal to their regular salaries, and they would continue to receive these bonuses as long as the bomb or rocket which they had hidden, remainshidden.
+Whenever a bomb or rocket was hidden by one of the committees appointed for the purpose, the committee would prepare a protocol describing the circumstances under which the bomb or rocket was hidden, and the measures adopted for keeping it hidden.
+The Government would place each such protocol in a sealed envelope, carrying a code number, and would deposit it with the International Control Commission.
+In addition, the Government would deposit with the Control Commission a number of similar envelopes, each bearing a code number, but containing merely an empty sheet of paper.

-Whenever a bomb or rocket was hidden by one of the committees appointed for the purpose, the committee would prepare a protocoll describing the circumstances under which the bomb or rocket was hidden, and the measures adopted for keeping it hidden.
-The Government would place each such protocoll in a sealed envelope carrying a code number, and would deposit it with the International Control Commission.
-In addition, the Government would deposit with the appeal to the American people to participate in the "game", and thus to help convince other nations that no bombs or rockets were illegally hidden in America.
+From time to time, the President of the United States would appeal to the American people to participate in the game, and thus to help convince other nations that no bombs or rockets were illegally hidden in America.
 He would point out that it was the patriotic duty of all citizens to try to discover the bombs or rockets, which have been hidden.
 A substantial reward would be paid to those who report to the International Control Commission the location of a hidden bomb or rocket.